NHSDigital/az-backup/README.md

 ## Introduction

-This repository is a blueprint accelerator solution that supports teams in implementing immutable backups in Azure.
+This repository contains a terraform module that supports teams in implementing immutable backups in Azure.
 It's aim is to give developers a consistent way of creating, configuring and monitoring immutable backups using Azure Backup Vault.

 The solution consists of a configurable Terraform module which deploys the following capabilities: